DKFZ-ODCF/IndelCallingWorkflow/README.md

 * Version update 2.3.0 ([Column bug](#column-bug))

   - Added `isNoControlWorkflow` variable and make FILTER_database work with it
-  - Removed usage of ExAC from filtering, gnomAD includes ExAC
+  - Removed usage of ExAC from filtering, gnomAD includes ExAC (only no-control affected)
-  - Report only exact matches for database annotation
+  - Report only exact matches for database annotation (only no-control affected)

 * Version update to 2.2.1 ([Column bug](#column-bug))